N0rthernL1ghts/wordpress/README.md

   * Old images will remain, but will receive no further updates, until their eventual removal.
 Usage is not recommended.
   * This decision will make build stack significantly lighter, ensuring much faster future builds
 - 2023-01-21 Retirement of PHP7.4.
 The king is dead, long live the king!
+- 2023-01-22 Replace NGINX + PHP-FPM combo with NGINX Unit
+  * Split and rebase image and rework build
+  * This is breaking change affecting all images
+  * If your setup was vanilla, it should work out of the box
+  * If you need nginx, you can set it up as a reverse proxy
+  * NGINX Unit is modern application server, replacing old PHP-FPM
+  * Independent benchmarks have show that NGINX Unit can handle much higher load and remain stable

 #### Public builds (docker)